Zeta integrals, Schwartz spaces and local functional equations: Proof of convergence

-\mysection{Proof of convergence} Let $F$ be a non-archimedean local field of characteristic zero; denote by $q$ the cardinality of its residue field.
+Let $F$ be a non-Archimedean local field of characteristic zero; denote by $q$ the cardinality of its residue field.
 We consider an affine spherical embedding $X^+ \hookrightarrow X$ satisfying the Axiom \ref{axiom:geometric}.
-The main results will apply to the wavefront case.
+The main results will be stated with the wavefront assumption; see the remarks after Theorem \ref{prop:smooth-asymptotics}.

 In what follows, we adopt the formalism in \S\ref{sec:coefficients} with $\mathscr{E} := \mathscr{L}^{1/2}$, the hermitian pairing $\mathscr{E} \otimes \overline{\mathscr{E}} \to \mathscr{L}$ being that induced from \eqref{eqn:density-mult}.
-In particular, $C^\infty(X^+)$ (resp. $C^\infty(X_\Theta)$ for some $\Theta \subset \Delta_{X^+}$) now stands for the space of $\mathscr{L}^{1/2}$-valued smooth sections on $X^+(F)$ (resp. $\mathscr{L}^{1/2}_\Theta$-valued on $X_\Theta(F)$).
+In particular, $C^\infty(X^+)$ (resp.\ $C^\infty(X_\Theta)$ for some $\Theta \subset \Delta_{X^+}$) now stands for the space of $\mathscr{L}^{1/2}$-valued smooth sections on $X^+(F)$ (resp.\ $\mathscr{L}^{1/2}_\Theta$-valued on $X_\Theta(F)$).

 Recall that the image of $\HC: A_{X^+}(F) \to \mathcal{Q}$ is the lattice $X_*(A_{X^+}) = \Hom(\Lambda_{X^+}, \Z)$.
 We choose a uniformizer $\varpi \in F$ and define the homomorphism

 The conventions in \S\ref{sec:Cartan} imply that